General Grievous: Clone Wars (2003–2005)

-General Grievous makes his first ever appearance in the season two finale.
+General Grievous was originally introduced as a mysterious new antagonist in "Chapter 20", the season two finale of the 2003 Clone Wars micro series.
 He leads the Separatist droid armies on the planet Hypori as they surround a group of seven Jedi, comprising Masters Ki-Adi-Mundi, Shaak Ti, Daakman Barrek, and K'Kruhk; and Knights Aayla Secura, Tarr Seirr and Sha'a Gi.
 Grievous elects to face the Jedi alone and easily bests and kills most of them.
 Before Grievous can finish off Mundi, a squadron of clone ARC troopers arrives to extract the surviving Jedi.
 Grievous collects the lightsabers of the fallen Jedi as trophies.

 In season three, set three years later, Grievous attacks Coruscant in an attempt to kidnap Chancellor Palpatine.
 The Jedi Masters defending the Chancellor include Shaak Ti, Roron Corobb and Foul Moudama.
 Grievous kills Corobb and Moudama, defeats Ti yet again, and manages to capture Palpatine.
 As Grievous boards his escape shuttle, Jedi Master Mace Windu arrives and uses the Force to crush Grievous' chestplate, severely damaging his internal organs and giving him his distinctive cough.